szczyglis-dev/py-gpt/README.md

 This mode allows for autonomous computer control.

 In this mode, the model takes control of the mouse and keyboard and can navigate within the user's environment.
-PyGPT uses the selected provider's native `Computer use` capability when supported by the current model (OpenAI, Google, or Anthropic), combined with the built-in `Mouse and Keyboard` integration.
+PyGPT uses the selected provider's native `Computer use` capability when supported by the current model (OpenAI, Google, or Anthropic), combined with the built-in `Mouse and keyboard` integration.

 **Example of use:**